Monthly Archives: February 2015

 - Keep it private.
 If your backyard abuts the neighbor’s you may want landscaping to enhance privacy.
 Plants and pool structures can address this issue while adding to the ambiance of the outdoor living space.

 Have a budget in mind before you talk with your pool contractor about your landscaping project.
 Also tell him what you hope to accomplish with your project so he fully understands what your ultimate goal is.
-Your pool builder is the best expert for a landscaping project because he understands the lay of your land and the best options for safety as well as beauty.
+Your pool builder is the best expert for advice to landscape around pool because he understands the lay of your land.
+Your contractor also understands the best options for safety as well as beauty.
+Contact Town & Country Pools today for how to landscape around pool.

 Town & Country Pool contractors, serving DC, Maryland & Virginia offer 5 pool questions